lousydropout/message-app/memory-bank/productContext.md

 ### Authentication & Profile Management

-1. **As an international communicator**, I want to sign in with Google so I can quickly access the app
+1. **As an international communicator**, I want to sign in with email/password so I can quickly access the app
 2. **As an international communicator**, I want to set my language preferences so AI features work better for me
 3. **As an international communicator**, I want to customize my AI settings so I control which features are active